smxzehvb/unemployment-gap/README.md

 * `figureA8.xlsx` - panels A and B of figure A8
 * `figureA9.xlsx` - figure A9

-The folder also contains the output of the Bai-Perron algorithm produced by the script `baiperron.m`.
+The subfolder `xlsx` also contains the output of the Bai-Perron algorithm produced by the script `baiperron.m`.
 The output is saved as a text file: `baiperron.txt`.

 ## Software versions